gordon-matt/peachpie-responsive-file-manager/README.md

 Getting Started

+Get the NuGet package from: https://www.nuget.org/packages/ResponsiveFileManager/

+And for a demo project, you can use the source code in this repo, as follows:

 1. Run `dotnet restore`

 2. Right-click the `Website` project and choose **Reload Project**

-3. Change the `current_path` and `thumbs_base_path` paths in `Website/filemanager/config/config.php` for your local file system.
-This is supposed to work with relative file paths, but Peachpie doesn't seem to allow that yet.

-4. Set the WebApplication project as the default, if it isn't already.
+3. Set the WebApplication project as the default, if it isn't already.

-5. Run and test one of the 3 demo pages
+4. Run and test one of the 3 demo pages

+5. Look at the `Startup.cs` file for configuration to copy to your own project to use with the NuGet package.

-**NOTE**: At this time, this project is not working properly.
-This is partly due to the fact that some PHP functions are not yet  implemented - for example: there are some missing functions in the `Peachpie.Library.Graphics` project.
+**NOTE**: This is a work in progress.
+At this time, the project is functional, but there are some minor bugs.
 Further details can be found here: [Peachpie Issue 185](https://github.com/peachpiecompiler/peachpie/issues/185)